robbertvanginkel/max-llm-book/book/src/step_01.md

 ## Understanding the parameters

-The GPT-2 configuration consists of seven key parameters.
-Each one controls a different aspect of the model's architecture:
+Looking at the [config.json file](https://huggingface.co/openai-community/gpt2/blob/main/config.json) file, we can see some key information about the model.
+Each parameter controls a different aspect of the model's architecture:

 - `vocab_size`: Size of the token vocabulary (default: 50,257).
-This seemingly odd number is actually 50,000 Byte Pair Encoding tokens + 256 byte-level tokens (fallback for rare characters) + 1 special token.
+This seemingly odd number is actually 50,000 Byte Pair Encoding (BPE) tokens + 256 byte-level tokens (fallback for rare characters) + 1 special token.
 - `n_positions`: Maximum sequence length, also called the context window (default: 1,024).
-This limit is a tradeoff between memory usage, computational cost, and the amount of context the model can attend to.
 Longer sequences require quadratic memory in attention.
-- `n_embd`: Embedding dimension - the size of the hidden states that flow through the model (default: 768).
+- `n_embd`: Embedding dimension, or the size of the hidden states that flow through the model (default: 768).
 This determines the model's capacity to represent information.
 - `n_layer`: Number of transformer blocks stacked vertically (default: 12).
 More layers allow the model to learn more complex patterns.
 - `n_head`: Number of attention heads per layer (default: 12).
 Multiple heads let the model attend to different types of patterns simultaneously.
 - `n_inner`: Dimension of the MLP intermediate layer (default: 3,072).
-This is 4× the embedding dimension, a ratio found empirically in the original Transformer paper to work well.
+This is 4x the embedding dimension, a ratio found empirically in the [_Attention is all you need_](https://arxiv.org/abs/1706.03762) paper to work well.
-- `layer_norm_epsilon`: Small constant for numerical stability in layer normalization (default: 1e-5).
+- `layer_norm_epsilon`: Small constant for numerical stability in layer normalization (default: `1e-5`).
 This prevents division by zero when variance is very small.

 These values define the _small_ GPT-2 model.
 OpenAI released four sizes (small, medium, large, XL), each with different configurations that scale up these parameters.
+For implementation purposes we will use these parameters.

 ## Implementing the configuration